Supreme Court Eyes The President's Power To Say 'You're Fired!'

 In 2008, the U.S. economy was on the brink of financial disaster.
 Following nearly two decades of deregulation, U.S. banks had been offering home loans to people with poor credit, over leveraging, and engaging in widespread, excessive lending practices, resulting in the worst financial crisis since the Great Depression.

-In 2009, Congress sought to re-establish oversight and regulation of the financial system.
+In the following years, Congress sought to reestablish oversight and regulation of the financial system.
 Among the remedies enacted was a law that consolidated the consumer protection powers of seven agencies into one — the CFPB.
 Placed in the offices of the Federal Reserve and funded directly by the Fed, the new agency was charged with protecting consumers and preventing a repeat of the 2008 financial crisis.

 Once in place, the bureau moved aggressively to protect consumers from bad actors in the banking and financial services sector.
-A prime example: the crack-down on Wells Fargo.
-The bank faced heavy fines for creating an estimated 3.5 million fake deposit accounts and fake credit cards in the names of people who didn't authorize them, and for improperly repossessing the cars of military personnel.
-Also in the CFPB's sights — bill collectors, telemarketers, and others accused of misleading consumers.
+A prime example was the crack-down on Wells Fargo.
+The bank faced heavy fines for creating an estimated 3.5 million fake deposit accounts and fake credit cards in the names of people who didn't authorize them and for improperly repossessing the cars of military personnel.
+Also in the CFPB's sights — bill collectors, telemarketers and others accused of misleading consumers.

 The CFPB under fire

-Among those facing scrutiny — Seila Law, a law firm in California, which was under investigation for allegedly charging consumers illegal upfront fees for debt relief services and for deceiving consumers about those services with misleading advertising and marketing material.
+Among those facing scrutiny — Seila Law, a law firm in California, which was under investigation on allegations that it charged consumers illegal upfront fees for debt relief services and that it deceived consumers about those services with misleading advertising and marketing material.

 Seila lost that argument in the lower courts, but now the Supreme Court will take a crack at the case.
 Tuesday's arguments will center on a longstanding Supreme Court decision that forms the basis for all independent federal agencies.

-In 1935, President Franklin Roosevelt tried to fire William Humphrey, one of five commissioners on the Federal Trade Commission.
+In 1933, President Franklin Roosevelt fired William Humphrey, one of five commissioners on the Federal Trade Commission.
 Roosevelt didn't have a problem with Humphrey's job performance.
 The sole reason for the dismissal was that Humphrey had been appointed by the previous president, Republican Herbert Hoover, and was a conservative who disagreed with Roosevelt's policy views.
 Because the FTC had oversight over many progressive New Deal policies, Roosevelt wanted Humphrey replaced with his own appointee.

 The Supreme Court ruled unanimously that the president could not dismiss FTC commissioners the way he could his own Cabinet or other members of his administration.
 It said that Congress had created the FTC to perform quasi-judicial, quasi-legislative functions and therefore intended it to be politically independent.
 The Humphrey decision has been reaffirmed dozens of times since it was decided 85 years ago.